-The General Court is made up of at least one judge from each Member State (44 judges in 2016).
+The General Court is made up of at least one judge from each Member State (44 judges in office as at 19 September 2016).
 The judges are appointed by common accord of the governments of the Member States after consultation of a panel responsible for giving an opinion on candidates' suitability to perform the duties of Judge.
 Their term of office is six years, and is renewable.
 They appoint their President, for a period of three years, from amongst themselves.
 They appoint a Registrar for a term of office of six years.

 The Judges perform their duties in a totally impartial and independent manner.